Geological CO2 storage assessment in emerging CCS regions: Review of sequestration potential, policy development, and socio-economic factors in Poland: Discussion

-Beyond geological storage, CO\textsubscript{2} utilization (CCU) offers a complementary pathway that can turn emissions into value-added products, enhancing the economic viability of CCUS (Fig. \ref{fig:F10_valuechain}).
-In Poland, emerging research and pilot initiatives are exploring the conversion of captured CO\textsubscript{2} into synthetic fuels, polymers, and mineralized building materials.
-For instance, CO\textsubscript{2}-curing concrete technologies—currently under evaluation by Polish construction consortia—could absorb significant volumes of industrial CO\textsubscript{2}, aligning with circular economy goals.
-Additionally, utilization in the chemical sector, such as urea production or methanol synthesis, presents near-term opportunities, particularly if integrated within industrial clusters where hydrogen and CO\textsubscript{2} streams can be co-located.
-However, CCU deployment faces economic and policy hurdles, including high energy requirements, low product margins, and limited regulatory recognition in carbon accounting frameworks.
-As such, while utilization will not replace storage as the dominant mitigation pathway, it holds potential to reduce net costs and promote early-stage CCUS adoption, particularly in hard-to-abate sectors.
+Carbon Utilization and Economic Viability Enhancement.}} CO\textsubscript{2} utilization (CCU) offers complementary pathways that enhance CCUS economic viability by converting emissions into value-added products, creating additional revenue streams that can improve overall project economics.
+Polish initiatives are exploring synthetic fuels, polymers, and mineralized building materials, including CO\textsubscript{2}-curing concrete technologies, which are under evaluation by construction consortia.
+Chemical sector applications such as urea and methanol production present near-term opportunities within industrial clusters where hydrogen and CO\textsubscript{2} streams can be co-located.
+However, CCU faces economic and policy hurdles including high energy requirements, low product margins, and limited regulatory recognition.
+Despite these challenges, CCU provides strategic value as a bridge technology that can reduce net costs and promote early-stage adoption in hard-to-abate sectors, while permanent geological storage remains the primary pathway for large-scale emission reductions.